joshuakempfert/lammps_utility/README.md

 ### dump_reader

 dump_reader implements parsing and manipulation of LAMMPS dump files through its Snapshot and Snapshots objects.
-These should be your only point of interface with the module, as shown:
+These should be your only point of interface with the module, as shown.
+Snapshots and Snapshot are implemented to minimize RAM usage so that large dump files can be easily manipulated.
+Per-atom data is only loaded into memory when it is needed.

 ```python
 from lammps_utility.dump_reader import Snapshot, Snapshots